FALL 2016 ONLINE COURSE LIST

 ASA offers more than 30 courses in the Distance Learning format, as part of the college's commitment in providing quality education and extensive student support.
 Take a course anytime, anywhere --at your convenience!

 Distance Learning Faculty are qualified professionals and academics who share their knowledge and practical experience to enhance learning and understanding through the latest and most comprehensive pedagogical methodologies.

 You can use the table below to view and learn more about the list of offered Distance Learning courses.
 To register, please visit the Registrar's Office.

-** PLEASE NOTE FEBRUARY 21, 2014 is the last day for Spring semester registrations.
+** PLEASE NOTE October 17, 2016 is the last day for Fall semester registrations.

 This course provides knowledge of pathogenic microorganisms.
 Students are first introduced to the basic biological processes of viruses and bacteria as are required for their viability.
 Then, the strategies that microbial pathogens employ to successfully infect humans and cause disease are described.

 This course introduces students to fundamental biological principles that regulate structure and function of cells, genetic, environmental, and evolutionary influences on organisms, and the relationship between such organisms and their environment.
 A systematic study of structure and function of organ systems is also covered.

 Division of Business BUS120 - Organizational Behavior

 This course provides a basic understanding of human actions in organizations.
 It includes the analysis of individual and group processes in organizational settings.
 It also helps the student to understand, predict, and improve the performance of individuals and the organizations in which they work.